-3.9.3.
-Outputs
+3.8.3.Outputs

-The output drivers for the instrument are isolated open emitter transistor drives that are capable of driving up to a total of 300mA.
+The output drivers for the instrument are high side drive and are capable of driving up to 400mA each.
 This configuration allows for the direct connection of the instrument outputs to most types of PLC.

-The voltage applied to the COM terminal appears on the output lines (i.e. OUT1 and OUT2) when the outputs are active (e.g. to connect to a PLC connect +24V to the common terminal).
-The outputs can then be connected directly to PLC inputs so when activated are active the PLC will see a 22V signal (approx. - the exact switch loss will depend on loading of the output).
+The voltage applied to the instrument's positive power supply terminal (+) appears on the output lines (Over, Pass and Under) when the outputs are active (e.g. to connect to a PLC connect +24V to the common terminal).
+The outputs can then be connected directly to PLC inputs.

-To drive external loads (e.g. relays), connect the relay coil positive supply to the output common and the output line directly to one side of the relay coil.
-Connect the other end of the relay coil to the negative supply.
+To drive external loads (e.g. relays), connect the output line directly to the positive side of the relay coil.
+Connect the negative side of the relay coil to COMMON.
 It is recommended that fly-back diodes or transient suppressors be fitted across relay coils to limit switching noise.